Updated: 7th March 2025

 Employers should outline the potential for permanent employment early on and communicate any relevant criteria, such as performance expectations and availability.
 Encouraging seasonal workers to reach out to supervisors or HR about future opportunities can also foster an open environment and make it easier to identify motivated candidates for ongoing roles.

-Many businesses rely on seasonal workers during the festive period, and while these roles are temporary, employers must uphold the same rights given to permanent employees, including fair pay, holiday leave, rest breaks, and protection against discrimination.
+Many businesses rely on seasonal workers during peak periods, and while these roles are temporary, employers must uphold the same rights given to permanent employees, including fair pay, holiday leave, rest breaks, and protection against discrimination.
 If you require any further assistance, please do not hesitate to reach out to a member of our team today.

 While the holiday season brings festive cheer and a chance to celebrate, it also comes with a unique set of challenges for employers.
 By addressing key issues such as managing seasonal workers’ rights, holiday pay entitlements, flexible working arrangements, and employee wellbeing, employers can navigate the festive period with ease and compliance.
 Offering support through clear communication, fair policies, and inclusivity ensures a positive and productive holiday season for both employees and employers alike.
 By remaining proactive and understanding, businesses can create a workplace culture that is festive, fair, and respectful of the diverse needs of their workforce.